MindCORE-MRI/MindCORE-general/README.md

-# MindCOREdocs
+# MindCORE-general
-This repository contains the files that generate documentation on ReadTheDocs for the MindCORE Neuroimaging Facility at the University of Pennsylvania
+General repository for sharing code and data from the MindCORE Neuroimaging Facility at the University of Pennsylvania